 Kids Activities including camps, language development opportunities, and parent-to-parent support.

 ASL Classes- DCRC offers affordable classes to introduce the community to the beautiful and expressive language of American Sign Language (ASL).
 Both in-person and on-line classes are available.
-Whether you are a parent who just found out you child has a hearing loss, a co-worker who wants to make a new employee feel more comfortable, a life-long learner wishing to expand your horizons, a pre-school teacher/day-care provider trying to help de-stress your students, salesperson, scuba diver or other, you will be glad you leaned ASL.
+Whether you are a parent who just found out you child has a hearing loss, a co-worker who wants to make a new employee feel more comfortable, a life-long learner wishing to expand your horizons, a pre-school teacher/day-care provider trying to help de-stress your students, salesperson, scuba diver or other, you will be glad you learned ASL.
 Classes are offered 3 times a year with tutoring and special event/ continuing education classes available year-round.

 Yourgift can the make the difference.